EAP levels of proficiency and courses

 Three Levels of Proficiency

 At the beginning of each semester, we give placement tests to all new students.
 These tests show us your ability and help us decide which level of class is the best for you.

 We offer classes at three different levels:

 - Intermediate (Int): In intermediate level, you build a solid foundation in English.
 By the end, you will: know the fundamentals of English grammar; be able to read articles, stories, and short textbook material; will understand spoken English in a variety of situations; can communicate most of your ideas in spoken English; gain exposure to and practice with TOEFL iBT-style skills and timed tests.

 - High Intermediate (HI): By the end of High Intermediate level, you should: have enough English to succeed in undergraduate classes at a university in the U.S.; be able to read introductory-level college textbooks, write essays on general topics; listen to lectures and take notes in a variety of fields; and you will have reviewed and practiced the essential rules of English grammar.
 You will have effectively practiced TOEFL iBT-style skill sets and timed tests.

 - Advanced (Adv): Upon completion of our Advanced level, you are usually ready to: begin undergraduate or graduate studies at a university in the U.S.; read full-length books, write well-organized essays, listen to university lectures and take notes.
 You will be familiar with most of the rules of English grammar and sentence structure and be able to apply these rules to express your ideas while speaking and writing.
 You will have effectively practiced TOEFL iBT-style skill sets and timed tests.

 Please note that not every level is available every ELI session.
 Please email the ELI Office to see which levels are currently available.

-Offered classes include: reading, writing, speaking and listening, and grammar.
-Although the difficultly increases in each level, the general goals are the same.
+Offered classes include: reading and vocabulary, writing, speaking and listening, and grammar.
+Although the difficulty increases in each level, the general goals are the same.

-Reading: In our EAP reading classes, you learn to:
+Reading: In our EAP reading and vocabulary classes, you learn to: